SciTools/tephi/docs/source/plotting.rst

 By default, the tephigram will automatically center the plot around all temperature profiles.
 This behaviour may not be desirable when comparing separate tephigram plots against one another.

-To fix the extent of a plot, simply specify an :term:`anchor` point to the tephigram.
+To fix the extent of a plot, simply specify an :term:`xylim` point to the tephigram.

 .. plot::
    :include-source: